 The questions that matter now: Does Genie stay accurate when the data is ambiguous or the question is complex?
 How does the MCP integration hold up in real agency workflows?
 And critically — does Databox's pricing model evolve to accommodate these AI features, or do they land behind higher-tier paywalls?

-Databox said at the end of 2025 that 2026 would bring AI to the center of their product.
-These two launches are the first real substance behind that statement.
+Databox has been signaling an AI-first product direction throughout 2025 and into 2026, and these two launches are the first concrete product substance behind that intent.
 Whether they deliver on the promise in day-to-day use is something that will become clear over the next few months of real-world usage.

 MarketingReports.io may earn a commission if you sign up via our Databox link.
 Feature information is based on Databox's public product pages and announcements as of April 2026 — verify directly with Databox for current availability and plan access.